What is the process for applying to be a Host Family? Is it simple?

 Do AIEP students have health insurance?

-Yes, by CT, MD, MA, and NY law all of our international students are required to have health insurance in case of an emergency.
+Yes, all of our international students are required to have health insurance in case of an emergency.
 AIEP helps students purchase this prior to their arrival in the U.S.

 Do AIEP students like American food?
 What will they eat?